vivekgautham/vivekgautham.github.io/_posts/2019-12-13-quack-datastructure.md

         self.total += 1
 ```

-When we do pop operation, we first check if *total* is 0.
+When we do a pop operation, we first check if *total* is 0.
 If so, we clear both *arr1* and *arr3* and raise Exception.
-Otherwise, move on to pop an element from *arr2* if non empty; decrement the *total* and return poped element from *arr1*
+Otherwise, move on to pop an element from *arr2* if non empty; decrement the *total* and return popped element from *arr1*

 ```python
     def pop(self):